-The Executive Committee was formed in August 2019 and held no meetings during that year.
-The Executive Committee was established to act in place of the Board, and to exercise the authority and powers of the Board, while the Board is not in session.
-The committee operates pursuant to authority that is specifically delegated to it by the Board, which authority may be revoked or modified and is subject to all applicable laws, rules and regulations and to the Company's Certificate of Incorporation and Bylaws, as amended.
-The committee's membership is subject to change and is comprised of no less than three and no more than eight directors, including the Chairman of the Board or Lead Director, the Chief Executive Officer and at least one other member of the Board who shall be nominated by the chair of the committee as an interim member of the committee based on (i) the circumstances under which the committee must take action, (ii) the member's relevant experience and skills, (iii) the member's availability when a meeting is necessary, and (iv) any other factor the chair reasonably considers to be relevant and proper.
-The chair of the committee shall be the Chairman of the Board, or the Lead Director if the Chairman of the Board is also the Chief Executive Officer, or another director designated by the Chairman of the Board or Lead Director.
+The committee's membership is subject to change and is comprised of no less than three and no more than eight directors, including the Chair of the Board or Lead Director, the Chief Executive Officer and at least one other member of the Board who shall be nominated by the chair of the committee as an interim member of the committee based on:

+- the circumstances under which the committee must take action. - (ii) the member's relevant experience and skills, - (iii) the member's availability when a meeting is necessary, and - (iv) any other factor the chair reasonably considers to be relevant and proper. - The chair of the committee shall be the Chair of the Board, or the Lead Director if the Chair of the Board is also the Chief Executive Officer, or another director designated by the Chair of the Board or Lead Director.